blazingcayenne/deep_learning_with_pytorch_project2/README.md

 * Group A to explore the data and verify the training pipeline.
 * Group B to explore the impact of learning rate on training pretrained EfficientNet models.
-* Group C to explore the impact of EfficientNet model complexity on bias and variance.
+* Group C to explore the impact of EfficientNet model size on bias and variance.

 ## Experiment Group A: Data Visualization and Training Pipeline Check